miohtama/capitalgram/posts/filecoin.md

 * A miner cash outs $FIL as soon as possible to cover the expenses

+### From scarcity economics to revenue sharing

 Unlike with Bitcoin, FileCoin does not have artificial scarcity.
-Customers can always switch to Wasabi or another cloud storage provider.
+Customers can always switch to Wasabi or another centralised cloud storage provider.
 Thus, with the current $FIL mechanics I do not see factors that would pressure the price to go up.
+This does not change if there is 1000 or 1,000,000 $FIL tokens in the existence.

 Potential game changes would be when FileCoin does a revenue sharing to token holders, similar to [Curve CIV-13](https://gov.curve.fi/t/cip-13-implement-an-admin-fee-of-50-0-02-across-all-pools-to-be-distributed-to-vecrv-holders/690) or [SushiSwap](https://sushiswap.fi/) and this would set the floor price for $FIL.
+This might be a tough pill to swallow for the FileCoin team.
+They are heavily based in the US and the SEC is notorious for going after anything that looks like an investment even a bit, not to mention gigabit.